 They showed the inefficiency of maintaining military capacity for these purposes and argued that nonviolent movements have a much higher success rate at toppling oppressive regimes then do violent revolutions or invasions from another power.

 They note that the NZDF is often deployed in civil defence emergencies, such as after a flood or earthquake, which are likely to increase with climate change.
+The OT security assessment is what is needed to get proper security for one’s system.

 However, civil defence responses could be more effective if an institution existed specifically for this purpose, rather than having the resources and labour required into one primarily designed for combat.